Virhex/virhex.github.io/_docs/hellbreaker/scripting.md

 Each script file used by [ScriptInstance](https://urho3d.github.io/documentation/HEAD/class_urho3_d_1_1_script_instance.html) is a separate [script module](http://www.angelcode.com/angelscript/sdk/docs/manual/doc_module.html).
 Modules dont share code, except things that are declared [shared](http://www.angelcode.com/angelscript/sdk/docs/manual/doc_script_shared.html), in which case it should only be defined once (don't include it several times).

-The game uses a single script module.
-The scene's root node holds the `Main.as` script instance.
 Any script that interacts with things from the main module should be part of it.
 Only if script are completely indepenent of the main module they can be used in a separate script module.